lyellread/ctf-writeups/angstromctf/streams-70/writeup.md

 ### Prompt

 White noise is useful whether you are trying to sleep, relaxing, or concentrating on writing papers.
-Find some natural white noise [here] (https://streams.2019.chall.actf.co/).
+Find some natural white noise [here](https://streams.2019.chall.actf.co/).

 Note: The flag is all lowercase and follows the standard format (e.g. actf{example_flag})